Updated on: 2/15/2019

 Not the crash you were looking for?

-Washington State Patrol says a fatal collision on State Route 18 near the Tiger Mountain Summit in Issaquah appears to have been caused by a metal driveline that skipped down the highway.
+Washington State Patrol officials say a fatal car accident on State Route 18 near the Tiger Mountain Summit in Issaquah appears to have been caused by a metal driveline that skipped down the highway.
 The head-on crash occurred around 4:30 p.m.
 Wednesday and left one person dead and another seriously injured.

 State Patrol troopers said the driveline – typically found underneath cars – slammed into a car headed eastbound.
 The impact sent the car into the westbound lanes, slamming head-on into an SUV.
 The woman driving the car was killed.
 The driver of the SUV was transported to the hospital.